PLANNED GIVING

 For multiple heirs or a larger gift, take advantage of an exceptional plan called a “wealth replacement trust” and name your spouse, children or other individuals as trust beneficiaries.
 The trustee is the owner of the policy and eventually will receive and manage the proceeds.
 The trust is irrevocable, and if designed correctly, the insurance will be excluded from your taxable estate.
 You transfer enough money to the trust each year so that the trustee can pay the policy premiums.

 To avoid any gift tax (or use of your estate and gift tax credit) on yearly gifts to the trust over the annual gift tax exclusion, the trust agreement must give your beneficiaries the temporary right each year to withdraw these funds.
 However, should your beneficiaries exercise this power, the insurance may lapse due to insufficient funds to pay the yearly premium.
-Together with you and your attorney, the CCIM Foundation can help design a plan that preserves your estate’s value while fulfilling your desire to benefit the Foundation.
+Together with you and your attorney, The CCIM Institute Foundation can help design a plan that preserves your estate’s value while fulfilling your desire to benefit the Foundation.

 Back to Top